abstracthat/sitelightning.co/source/content/documentation/gulp-static-site-generator.md

 After you have run the default `gulp` task take a look at `site.json` in the root of your project.

-The top-most structure looks like this (in Coffeescript because I'm typing this out for you and who likes to actually "write" JSON?)...
+The top-most structure looks like this (in Coffeescript because I'm typing this out for you and who likes to actually "write" JSON?).

 ```coffee
 site: